egel-lang/egel-lang.github.io/index.md

 great operating system for the last twenty years.

-And of course, [TIO](https://tio.run/) for hosting the interpreter online and [FSF](https://cfarm.tetaneutral.net/) for support with access to the compile farm.
+And of course, [TIO](https://tio.run/) for hosting the interpreter online and [FSF](https://cfarm.tetaneutral.net/) for their gracious support in supplying access to the compile farm.

 </body>
 </html>